 - define powerful calculations on top of that model,

 - allow users to easily discover information within that model,

 - and provide stunning graphics derived from the model to improve insights.

-SSAS Tabular, on the other hand, only takes care of the above mentioned points b and c.
+SSAS Tabular, on the other hand, only takes care of the above-mentioned points b and c.
 Now, don’t judge hastily and decide that Power BI is the only way to go for you.
-We will tell you why SSAS Tabular will interest you in a minute, but first we want to address briefly the points that are not covered by SSAS Tabular.
+We will tell you why SSAS Tabular will interest you in a minute, but first we want to briefly address the points that are not covered by SSAS Tabular.

-- When using a SSAS Tabular model, you’ll need to wrangle information with other tools like SQL Server Integration Services, when working on premise, and Azure Data Factory, in the cloud.
+- When using a SSAS Tabular model, you’ll need to wrangle information with other tools like SQL Server Integration Services, when working on premises, and Azure Data Factory, in the cloud.
 This requires extra skills that are not needed for PBI development.
 If these skills are already present in the organization, then this is not an issue.

 - Your users need tools to discover and consume information from the model.
 Luckily, Power BI and Excel easily connect to these SSAS Tabular models.
 This is not an issue, unless, in the case of Power BI, you have users connecting from Power BI Service which involves a PBI Pro license.

 - Moreover, Power BI, Excel and even other tools can be used to create graphics for your data enquiries on the SSAS Tabular model.
 Again, not an issue, but with the same remarks as before.

 So far, SSAS may seem like an extra, somewhat unnecessary subsystem in your business intelligence process, but here are a few cases where it will help you overcome obstacles and things it does better than Power BI.
 The below benefits makes it worth looking into it for using it in your data efforts.